About play and cognitive development for school-age children

 With time, practice and experience, your school-age child will probably:

-- be keen to collect items like cards or shells
+- collect items like cards or shells, and enjoy grouping them

 - be able to read on his own from about seven years old